kazumov/embedded-sql-and-regex/README.md

 var productPriceDispersionSQL = "SELECT orderNumber, productName, msrp, priceEach FROM products p INNER JOIN orderdetails o ON p.productcode = o.productcode AND p.msrp > o.priceEach WHERE p.productcode = %productCode%;"
 ```

+One can notice, that the complexity of reading the line increased dramatically.

-Also, the embedded code loses its functionality.
+Also, the embedded code can lose its functionality.
 For example, this SQL code utilizes the functionality of version dependent command:

 ``` sql
 CREATE TABLE t1 (